UCSF Lab Worked Quickly To Confirm San Francisco's Omicron Case

 “This particular sample, I heard about it yesterday at about 3 p.m.,” Chiu said at a morning news conference.
 “We were able to receive the sample in the laboratory by 8 p.m.
 We ran a very fast molecular test which looks for spike gene dropout.
 What this test can tell you that you may have detected omicron, but it’s not conclusive.”

 The team then worked well into the early hours of Wednesday morning further testing the sample.
-They had to sequence the viral genome using a high-tech device known as a nanopore sequencer.
+They had to sequence the viral genome using a high-tech device known as a nanopore sequencer, a device just slightly larger than a USB stick.

-“We were able to get the results of that test in two hours showing that potentially this was an omicron variant sample, but to confirm this finding we needed to sequence the genome,” he said.READ MORE: Possible Driver Medical Emergency Leads To SUV Crash in Rohnert Park
+“It’s powered by the USB port in your laptop.
+It enables us to do very rapid sequencing,” said Chiu.
+“That’s how we were able to get a result and identify this variant within a few hours.
+If we had to run this on a traditional instrument, typically it takes at least a day.”

 “We were able to confirm the detection of omicron in five hours and had nearly the entire genome in eight hours.
 At 4 a.m. last night we were able to conclusively demonstrate that this was an infection of the omicron variant.”